mint-lab/filtering_tutorial/README.md

+## A Short Tutorial on Bayesian Filtering
+### Introduction
+* This short tutorial aims to make readers understand and utilize Bayesian filtering, especially with applications to localization and pose estimation.

 ### Code Examples
 * :pencil: The following five definitions are important to design and analyze Bayesian filtering.
 Please refer my examples in the view of the five definitions, their implementation, and results.